isaacrobinson2000/CursorCreate/README.md

 To save a project, click the "Save Project" button, which will copy the source image files over to the user selected directory and generate a 'build.json' which tells CursorCreate how to turn the image source files into cursor themes for each platform.

+For static images and SVGs, the animation frames are expected to be stored horizontally as squares side by side.

 Note that CursorCreate is also capable of doing several actions from the command line, including building cursor themes.
 To see all the supported command line operations, execute the command below:
 ```bash
 python cursorcreate.py --help